sctensor/sctensor.github.io/CaseStudies.md

 # Case Studies that provide insight into our work

-We are proud to have worked with a diverse range of clients, from startups to established enterprises.
+We are proud to have worked with a diverse range of clients, from startups, to HOAs, to established enterprises.
 Our case studies provide a glimpse into our work and the value we bring to the table.